LinHong-HIT/USOD10K/README.md

 Created by **Lin Hong**, email: eelinhong@ust.hk or lin.hong@tum.de

+**Note: The USOD dataset contains only 300 images.
+The USOD10K dataset includes most of the images from USOD but uses different annotation standards.
+If you find it difficult to access the USOD dataset or manage conflicting annotations, it is recommended to benchmark your methods on the USOD10K dataset.**

 ## USOD10K dataset
 Baidu Netdisk: [USOD10K](https://pan.baidu.com/s/1edg2B9HjnHdEpmwnUOT0-w) **fetch code**: [good] Or Google drive: [USOD10K](https://drive.google.com/file/d/1PH0PwKchXnkWwtAwbhNSW4utMCp5zer8/view?usp=drive_link) is the first large-scale dataset for Underwater Salient Object Detection (USOD). **USOD10K is free for academic research, not for any commercial purposes**.